amrutprabhu/amrutprabhu.github.io/data/blog/2020/apache-airflow-2-0-practical-jump-start.md

     )
 ```

-To create the HttpSensor operator, We provide it with a task id, HTTP connection id, and endpoint.
+To create the HttpSensor operator, we provide it with a task id, HTTP connection id, and endpoint.
 The task id identifies the task in the DAG, and the endpoint identifies the API to fetch.
 Now the third parameter i.e `http_conn_id` will require something to be explained.

 Airflow provides a mechanism to create and store some configurations that you can use across workflows.
 One such type is configuring “Connections”.
-Here you can provide various connections like AWS connections, ElasticSearch connection, Kubernetes cluster connections, etc.
+Here you can provide various connections like AWS connections, ElasticSearch connections, Kubernetes cluster connections, etc.

 In our case, we would be using the HTTP connection option.
-Here we would provide the URL we want to trigger and setting the connection id to `user_api` .We want to call the URL [https://randomuser.me/api/](https://randomuser.me/api/), which will return a JSON response of some random user information.
+Here we would provide the URL we want to trigger and set the connection id to `user_api` .We want to call the URL [https://randomuser.me/api/](https://randomuser.me/api/), which will return a JSON response of some random user information.

 ![Airflow Connection Creation](/static/images/2021/airflow/airflow-http-connection.png)

 Finally, with this configured, the task is ready to make a call to the URL with the endpoint provided.

-So with that, We just created our first task and learned some concepts.
+So with that, we just created our first task and learned some concepts.

 ![Airflow DAG task](/static/images/2021/airflow/airflow-first-dag-task.png)